 Actually, this isn’t even speculation.
 That’s literally the only reason why cigarette is still allowed.
 Even though it is arguably more dangerous than marijuana, causes a very strong addiction, and incommodates any non-smoker around you, it stays legal because of two reasons.
 First, too many people are addicted, and no government wants to make this huge group of people their enemy.
 Second, the profit from the industry is incredible, so multi-billion dollar companies would go somewhere else if you made their product illegal, which also sucks for a government.

 I’m usually a big advocate of freedom, and logically, natural selection.
 If there was a product available in any supermarket that is literally poison, and the packaging clearly indicated this, and grown adults bought it and drank it, and ended up dying, I wouldn’t advocate banning this product.
 It is everyone’s responsibility to take care of what they are eating and drinking, and if they fail at doing so, they are the only person to blame.
-Of course, anyone creating or selling incorrectly labeled dangerous poison should be severaly punishable by law.
+Of course, anyone creating or selling incorrectly labeled dangerous poison should be severaly punished by the law.
 Anyone feeding such a poison to their kids or guests should also be prosecuted.
 That’s only natural.

 That’s exactly how I feel about cigarettes.
 The package literally tell you “hey, this product sucks and will destroy your body”, with explicit pictures of such destroyed bodies, at least here in Canada.
 Anyone who buys them anyway and smokes them is entirely reponsible for their destroyed body.
 If Marijuana, Cocaine, meth, etc also destroy your body, brain or both, they should be correctly identified as horrible products, and then sold anyway.
 It is entirely the buyer’s fault if they end up destroying themselves.
 I understand that this is controversial, but you have to keep something in mind.
 Right now, kids are getting addicted and ruining their lives by buying those same products from the street.
 I believe that at least some of those kids would not do so if they knew everything that is wrong with that product.
 I also believe that those who would still use them have absolutely no right or reason to complain.